Interesting Facts about Mecca and Medina

 Medina

 After Mecca, Medina, the City of the Prophet, is the second holiest city in Islam.
 It is the city where Prophet Muhammad migrated to, and it is home to his mosque and tomb.
+So, under the guide to facts about Mecca and Medina, here are some other points:

 • The constitution (treaty) of Medina was drafted by Prophet Muhammad.